edwinvdpol/homey-tedee/README.txt

 It's time to redefine your front door's purpose.
 Install a Tedee GO or Tedee PRO smart lock on the interior side of your door lock, making it invisible from the outside.

 Connect it to a Wi-Fi-enabled Tedee Bridge for seamless integration with Homey.
 Welcome to a new era of convenience, security, and smart automation, synchronized with your comings and goings as though your home had an on/off switch.

+To use this app, you need an active Tedee account.